If you haven’t already made your complaint to the police body concerned, you will need to do so before contacting the PIRC.

 For further information on the remit and powers of the PIRC in relation to reviews, please see the Police, Public Order and Criminal Justice (Scotland) Act 2006, as amended by the Police and Fire Reform (Scotland) Act 2012.

 The Commissioner, who is appointed by Scottish Ministers, is independent of the police and delivers a free and impartial service.
 The Commissioner is not and has never been associated with any UK policing body.

 The role of the PIRC is to provide independent oversight, investigating incidents involving the police and reviewing the way the police handle complaints from the public.

 Our aim is to secure public confidence in policing in Scotland.

 Yes.
 If you want us to undertake a Complaint Handling Review (CHR) you must submit a completed review application form to us within three months of the date on which the police contacted you with the final outcome of your complaint.
 If we receive your request for a review after three months have passed, we may be unable to consider your case unless we are satisfied that there are exceptional circumstances for the delay.

-After reviewing how your complaint was handled by the police body we may consider that:
+After reviewing how your complaint was handled by the policing body we may consider that:

-For more information go to the section on Possible Outcomes of a review.
+For more information see Possible Outcomes of a review.